crishushu/scion-x/README.md

 ##### To test the implementation using node
 1. Set the path to your node_modules containing the required grunt plugins (see package.json) inside Gruntfile.js
-2. Start the file server that serves the SCXML document.
-Go to the folder scxml and type in your terminal: `node file-server`
+2. Type in your command line: `grunt`

-3. `grunt`
+You can also just execute with `node usage`.
+Though, before you need to start the file server that serves the SCXML document.
+To this end you go to the folder scxml and type in your terminal: `node file-server`

 ##### To test the implementation using globals
 1. Set the path to your node_modules containing the required grunt plugins (see package.json) inside Gruntfile.js
 2. Adapt comment as below
-3. `grunt serve:browser`
+3. Type in your command line: `grunt serve:browser`

 ```html
 <script type="text/javascript" src="lib/scionWrapper.js"></script>